Parts of the report

 Only the safety report is lodged with the department’s Chief Officer for approval but, prior to this, there is extensive assessment and consultation with the proponents on the supporting risk assessment, safety management system description and other verification materials.

-The extensive consultation with Resources Safety from an early stage (i.e. time of initial notification) generally eliminates or reduces the need for additional validation once the safety report is submitted for approval by the Chief Officer.
+The extensive consultation with the department from an early stage (i.e. time of initial notification) generally eliminates or reduces the need for additional validation once the safety report is submitted for approval by the Chief Officer.
 However, the Chief Officer may also request additional documentation or an on-site assessment to be satisfied that the safety report is valid.